evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 description: Evaluate and test your LLM use case in 15 minutes.
 ---

 Evaluating output quality is a crucial element of building production-grade LLM applications.
 During development, you must compare different prompts and models and catch issues as you tweak them.
-Once your application is live, you must monitor its performance on actual data to ensure it's safe and accurate and learn from user interactions.
+Once your app is live, you must monitor its performance on actual data to ensure it's safe and accurate.

 Simple "vibe checks" of individual outputs don't scale well.
-This tutorial shows how you can automate LLM evaluations from experiments to productions.
+This tutorial shows how you can automate LLM evaluations from experiments to production.

 {% hint style="success" %}
 **Want a very simple example first?** This ["Hello World"](quickstart-llm.md) will take a couple minutes.